House unveils $250 billion tech bill

 Be smart: The Department of Commerce took an important first step in collecting feedback from semiconductor companies on the support they would need to implement this legislation.

-- Five core bicameral and bipartisan offices — Sen. Mark Kelly (D-Ariz.), Matsui, McCaul, Sen. Cornyn (R-Texas) and Sen. Mark Warner (D-Va.) were briefed by the Department of Commerce on January 14 about the notice which went live yesterday.
+- Five core bicameral and bipartisan offices — those of Sen. Mark Kelly (D-Ariz.), Matsui, McCaul, Sen. Cornyn (R-Texas) and Sen. Mark Warner (D-Va.) — were briefed by the Department of Commerce on Jan.
+14 about the notice that went live yesterday.

 - The fragility of the U.S. semiconductor supply chain has left companies with just a five-day supply, according to a Commerce Department survey of semiconductor suppliers and major businesses.